 There is 24-hour electronic card access, 7 days a week, throughout the year for Clare Hall members.

 Organise your library slots via Booker.

 The books are arranged alphabetically by author starting with the cabinets immediately to the left of the entrance into the Ashby Room.
 A to M are in the Ashby Room, while N to Z are housed immediately outside.
+Large volumes are held with Study 11 (S11) within the Ashby Room.
 Please explore the library catalogue for further details.
-In addition, a regularly updated acquisition list is put up on the notice board in the library.

 Borrowing and returning books

 In order to borrow a book, please complete the below form.
 Books can be borrowed up to four at a time for a loan period of two weeks.
 Books can be renewed by email.
-Non-members may use the library by arrangement with the librarian; however, non-members are not allowed borrowing rights.
+Non-members may use the library by arrangement; however, non-members are not allowed borrowing rights.
 This is in accordance with the library borrowing policies of other College Libraries of the University of Cambridge.
-Books can be returned to the library by depositing them in the box in the librarian’s carrel (number 9).
-The librarian is happy to give any further assistance if required.
+Books can be returned to the library by depositing them in the box on top of carrel number 9, by the library entrance.
+Please contact us for any further assistance required.

 Ashby Library book borrowing form

-- Books can be borrowed up to four at a time - There is a two-week loan period - Loans can be renewed for up to 30 days unless required by another reader Returning books: Please return books by putting them in the book return box located in the librarian's carrel number 9 in the Ashby Library.
-If you wish to renew books or require further assistance please email us via firstname.lastname@example.org
+Books can be borrowed up to four at a time for a two-week loan period.
+Loans can be renewed for up to 30 days unless required by another reader.